scohen40/Coding_Challeges_Practice/README.md

 ## Overview

 Within this repository, each challenge has its designated folder.
-Within each folder there is a file for my solution(s) and, if available, a file for the solution(s) given for reference ( I usally hide the given solution(s) until I have completed my own or reached a roadblock).
+Within each folder there is a file for my solution(s) and, if available, a file for the solution(s) given for reference.
 My solution files include:
 * a clear description of the problem statement with relevant examples
 * my plan(s) and/or solution(s) with comment documentation
-* sometimes notes on the nuances of the problem, reflections on the solution(s) approach(es), the runtime(s), or the functionality/lackthereof of each attempt.
+* sometimes notes on the nuances of the problem or reflections on the approach, runtime, or functionality of each attempt.

 ## Languages and Environments